linkedin/LayoutTest-iOS/_sources/pages/050_propertyTesting.txt

 Property Testing
 ----------------

-This library is built of the idea of property testing.
+This library is based on the idea of property testing.
 Property testing is basically when you create a bunch of inputs to a function and assert properties on the output.
 It gained popularity in Haskell with the QuickCheck library and in Scala with ScalaCheck.

 For an overview of property based testing, see: